Form Configuration

 setting all the size breakpoints (

-If you don't specify the column size, the parent BiaFormLayoutConfigRow<TDto> will compute the ideal column size depending both on the remaining column sizeleft by the columns with a custom size, and the total columns count into the row.
+If you don't specify the column size, the parent BiaFormLayoutConfigRow<TDto> will compute the ideal column size depending both on the remaining column size left by the columns with a custom size, and the total column count in the row.

 Configuration